tom114/irida-documentation/docs/developer/getting-started/index.md

 #### Running IRIDA tests locally

-While GitHub Actions runs all IRIDA's testing on every pull request, it is often useful to run IRIDA's test suite locally for debugging or development.
+While Travis CI on GitHub runs all IRIDA's testing on every git push, it is often useful to run IRIDA's test suite locally for debugging or development.
 IRIDA's test suite can be run with Maven using the `test` and `verify` goals.

 See the [IRIDA tests](#irida-tests) section for more on how IRIDA's tests are developed.